mariadb-corporation/MaxScale/maxgui/README.md

 ### State modules

-Modules that are not part of ORM are defined in this directory `maxgui/queryEditor/src/store/modules`.
-Most of them are kept in-memory except `queryPersisted` and `fileSysAccess` modules which are persisted to IndexedDB.
+Modules that are not part of ORM are defined in this directory `maxgui/workspace/src/store/modules`.
+Most of them are kept in-memory except `prefAndStorage` and `fileSysAccess` modules which are persisted to IndexedDB.

--   `queryPersisted` persists user preferences and query history/snippets.
+-   `prefAndStorage` persists user preferences and query history/snippets.
 -   `fileSysAccess` persists [FileSystemFileHandle](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemFileHandle)